View the Executive Summary for this brief.

 Israel and Palestine

 Israelis and Palestinians are caught in the Arab-Israeli conflict in the West Bank and Gaza.
 A June 2018 U.N.
-General Assembly resolution condemned both Israeli actions against Palestinian civilians as well as the firing of rockets from Gaza against Israeli civilians by Palestine (CRS).
+General Assembly resolution condemned both Israeli actions against Palestinian civilians as well as the firing of rockets from Gaza against Israeli civilians by Palestine.

-In a break from previous policy and international consensus, the Trump administration recognized Jerusalem as Israel’s capital in December of 2017 and moved the U.S. Embassy from Tel Aviv to Jersulamen in May of 2018.
+In a break from previous policy and international consensus, the Trump administration recognized Jerusalem as Israel’s capital in December of 2017 and moved the U.S. Embassy from Tel Aviv to Jerusalem in May of 2018.
 The decision was “greeted warmly by Israel but rejected by Palestinians and many other international actors.”
-Many Palestinian leaders “have broken off high-level politican contacts with the United States and have sought support from other international actors,” claiming the U.S. is biased towards Israel (CRS).
-Since the move, the U.S. has reduced funding to the PA and announced the closure of the PLO’s representative office in Washington, D.C., in September 2018 (CRS).

 The U.S. economic, national security, and diplomacy interests in the Middle East are greatly affected by terrorism, civil wars, and general instability in the region.
 Maintaining strong relationships with allies and understanding the nature of conflicts is key to achieving U.S. foreign policy goals in the region.